 What does a personal assistant do?

-- Dealing with staff, vendors/manufacturers, and clients on behalf of executives.
+- Liaising with internal teams and external stakeholders on behalf of the executive.

 Top skills needed to be a PA